 At Copley Junior School, we believe that all children can find enjoyment and satisfaction from taking part in physical activity and P.E. is promoted as an important part of our curriculum.

-Our aim in teaching P.E. is to:
+Our aims in teaching P.E. are:

-- To acquire new, and develop existing, skills and be able to select and apply these in a variety of situations.
+- to acquire new, and develop existing, skills and be able to select and apply these in a variety of situations.

-- To develop a knowledge and understanding of fitness and health by fostering a positive attitude towards physical activities.
+- to develop a knowledge and understanding of fitness and health by fostering a positive attitude towards physical activities.

-- To develop a feeling of enjoyment and achievement through providing opportunities to express ideas and feelings in a form of non verbal communication.
+- to develop a feeling of enjoyment and achievement through providing opportunities to express ideas and feelings in a form of non verbal communication.

-- To develop positive attitudes to physical endeavour including perseverance, fair play and sporting behaviour, and the ability to cope with success and failure.
+- to develop positive attitudes to physical endeavour including perseverance, fair play and sporting behaviour and the ability to cope with success and failure.